Planning · May 10, 2024

-4 Employee Resource Group Best Practices to Build a More Inclusive Company
+Strategies to Build a More Inclusive Business

-ERGs for women, Latinx, Black, LGBTQ+ employees or those with disabilities may provide valuable input to help you craft strategies to achieve these goals, such as partnering with community colleges and organizations to develop an internship program that will improve your recruiting pipeline.
-These groups may also offer ideas for training and development programs that can help you identify diverse, high-potential talent for future leadership roles.
-Some ERG members may even be candidates for these opportunities.
+ERGs for women, Latinx, Black, LGBTQ+ employees or those with disabilities may provide valuable input to help craft strategies to achieve diverse goals, such as partnering with community colleges and organizations to develop an internship program that will improve your recruiting pipeline.
+You may also consider engaging a multigenerational workforce at your company.

-As you work to develop ERGs within your organization, consider the following employee resource group best practices:
+As you work to develop ERGs within your organization, consider the following employee resource group best practices.

-1 Recruit volunteers
+Recruit volunteers

 To build buy-in with potential ERG members, express your company's commitment to DEI and let them know it's a core part of your strategic plan going forward.
-Discuss what joining an ERG will entail, such as monthly meetings, planning events and providing input for strategic company-wide initiatives throughout the year.
+Discuss what joining an ERG will entail, such as monthly meetings, planning events and providing input for strategic companywide initiatives throughout the year.
 Make sure your human resources team and other senior leaders are involved.

 Once you've recruited employees to develop these groups, work with them to establish goals and determine how you'll measure success.